mobify/workshops--building-a-plugin/README.md

 ## Task:

-1. Add a config option that exposes an event called `identified`.
+1. Add a config option that exposes an event called `typeIdentified`.
 This event will fire once the card is identified by its type.
 To do this, we add the option for the event to the default options object and initialize it to `$.noop`.

     ```js
     Seesee.DEFAULTS = {
-        identified: $.noop
+        typeIdentified: $.noop
     };
     ```